rootstrap/blog/content/Phoenix for Rails developers - Part 1 - Bruno Vezoli.md

 end
 ```

-That's a lot more code, but just because that's more responsibilities too.
+That's a lot more code, but just because there are more responsibilities too.
 The `plug` calls you see here define something that could be compared to middlewares, they get executed serially in the order they are defined.
 They get grouped together with the `pipeline` function so they can be called inside scopes (which are just like Rails'), to perform things like parsing, authentication, authorization and pretty much anything else you might want to do before an action gets executed.

 This allows decoupling controllers from the logic of authorizing users and rejecting requests most of the time, which substitutes `before_action` calls and, in many cases, reduces the need for complex inheritance between controllers.

 ### Controllers

 Next step is the actual handling, since both fameworks follow the MVC pattern this is done in the controllers.
-For these I decided just to show some actions and do a quick walkthrough of the differences, there is much to understand on functional programming to decipher what's Phoenix doing and this is not the post for that.
+For these I decided just to show some actions and do a quick walkthrough of the differences, there is a lot to understand on functional programming to decipher what's Phoenix doing and this is not the post for that.
 If you feel interested to learn some more on Elixir's syntax the [Elixir Getting Started Guide](https://elixir-lang.org/getting-started/introduction.html) is a good place to start.
 Without further ado, I present to you the controllers:

 ```ruby
 class ArticlesController < ApplicationController